phatak-dev/fresher-to-expert/share/knowledgesharing.md

 * [Linus torvalds](https://plus.google.com/u/0/+LinusTorvalds) - creator of Linux
 * [John Resig](https://twitter.com/jeresig) - creator of Jquery

-So now you know different avenues to ask questions and answers other questions.
+So now you know different avenues to ask questions and answer others questions.
 Be on top of those resources.
 They will be extremely helpful to share ideas and queries.